 Aligning Customer Success with Other Teams

-The sales team should use the information to sell your products to the right consumer.
-With help from the customer success team, you can align the marketing funnel to the sales cycle.
-In this way, you always sell to the right customer and minimize churn.
+Interactions with your customers enable you to accumulate the necessary data.
+With this, the marketing department will capture the warmest leads, and the sales team will be able to sell your products to the right consumer.
+With help from the customer success team, you can align the marketing funnel to the sales cycle, allowing you to sell to the right customer and minimize churn.

-Customer success and account management should use the data to provide the best service to the customer.
-They should anticipate problems before they happen and have a solution ready.
-They should determine the customer's definition of value and guide users towards this goal.
-This information is also valuable to product development teams.
-They can use the data to build and improve product features.
+Customer success and account management should also use the data to provide the best service to the customer by anticipating problems before they happen and having a solution readily available.
+They should determine the customer’s definition of value and guide users towards this goal.
+Moreover, such information is also valuable to product development teams since they can use the data to build and improve product features.

 Incentivising Customer Retention